keystonejs/keystone/packages/auth-passport/README.md

     loginPath: '/auth/google',
     callbackPath: '/auth/google/callback',

+    // In the [initial] login request, compute a 'state' query param to be used for the callback request.
+    resolveState: (req, res) => JSON.stringify({ redirect: req.query.redirect }),

     // Once a user is found/created and successfully matched to the
     // googleId, they are authenticated, and the token is returned here.
     // NOTE: By default Keystone sets a `keystone.sid` which authenticates the